rlingam/dotfiles/README.md

 `git clone https://github.com/rlingam/dotfiles.git`

-install the dotfiles onto your home directory:
+install what you need or want onto your home directory:

-`sudo stow -v -t ~/ dotfiles`
+`ln -s [where you want it installed] [what you want installed]`

+for example

+`ln -s /home/USER/suckless/dwm/config.h  /home/USER/Dotfiles/dotfiles/suckless/dwm/config.h`

 for dependencies, you can install the dependencies manually by looking at the install script for the dependencies and installing them manually via package manager.